A Bridge Between Climate Science and Economics: OPTiMEM and the Heat Conjecture for Estimation of Social Cost of Greenhouse Gases: Discussion

 A key takeaway of figure \ref{Fig_SCC_isosurface_2Views} is the same as that of the USA-centric figure \ref{figPVDrateNumYears}.
 (The latter is total real-dollar cost of all GHG emissions in 2025; the former is social cost of 1 tonne of GHG emitted in 2025.)
 The real-dollar discount rate of carbon bonds have a high impact on affordability of what we must do to deal with climate change.
 Allowing the real discount rate to be 0\% (no bond) or negative could be devastating.
 What the peak to the low side of the Tab B's 0\% discount means is breakdown of civilisation as we know it if it is maintained.
 It means society is unable to keep up with damages.

-The discounting controversy is unsolvable (\href{https://doi.org/10.48550/arXiv.2601.06085}{CMP:} \S2).
+Consensus on the discounting controversy is intractable (\href{https://doi.org/10.48550/arXiv.2601.06085}{CMP:} \S2).
 Our analysis has to agree that the prescriptivist view is correct \cite[pp.41-54]{Stern2007EconomicsofClimateChangeSternReview}, which sets risk-free discounting at 0\%.
+Per our proof (\S \ref{Risk_proof}), adding risk makes the discount go below zero.
 However, looking through a bond-based discount rate lens, the prescriptivist versus descriptivist collision does not matter.
-We can cut that Gordian knot by use of a bond mechanism for discounting.
+We have cut the Gordian knot by use of a bond mechanism for discounting.
 It appears that discount rate achieved by the bond mechanism may be one of the largest factors, and it is certainly one we have control over.